TiansiGu/CS621-project1-client/README.md

 ```

 ### Standalone Application
-To run the standalone application, you need to first get the ip address of the server you want to detect and put it in the `server_ip_addr` field of the configuration file.
+Setup IP Addresses: To run the standalone application, you need to first get the ip address of the server you want to detect and put it in the `server_ip_addr` field of the configuration file.
 If you want to detect compression between the client and server VM, enter the ip address of the server VM.
+The `client_ip_addr` is the client VM's IP address.
 You will run the standalone application on your client VM:
 ```
 % sudo ./compdetect myconfig.json